43081j/43081j.github.io/_posts/2025-09-09-overengineering-inputs.md

 This is just some of what I've been pondering recently - particularly in terms of how we ended up with such overly-granular dependency trees.

+I think we've ended up with many libraries in our ecosystem which are edge-case-first, the opposite to what I'd expect.
+I'll give a few examples and some thoughts around this, mostly in the hope we can start to trim some of it away.

 # The problem

 I believe a lot of the questionably small libraries hiding in our deep dependency trees are a result of over-engineering for inputs and edge cases we've probably never seen.